Actual name: Salomon, Solomon, Shlomo.

 *Note that I haven't found any other mentions of Mony's adoption, and have only seen documents referring to him as Mony Abraham.

-Lea, Mony's biological mother, died of turberculosis when he was a little over two years old.
-By the time Mony turned four less than two years later, his father, Mamo, died of the same disease.
-If Mony was indeed adopted at the time of his birth by his aunt, the loss would not have affected him the way it must have affected his three brothers.
+Lea, Mony's biological mother, died of turberculosis when he was two years old.
+Less than two years later, his father, Mamo, died of the same disease.

 Mony Abraham, age 7, Ruschuk, 1896